-Eva Sonaike is bringing colour to life with her print focused designs for the home.
+Eva Sonaike is bringing color to life with her print focused designs for the home.
 Passionate about African fabrics and prints, she created her own label in 2009, focusing on hand finishing, distinctive designs and high-quality finishing.
 We talk to Eva about her inspirations, home style, and what’s next for the brand...

 Who or what inspires you most?

 Oh, that’s a tricky question.
 There is so much inspiration on this planet that I find it difficult to narrow this down.
 But the people who inspired me the most are my Mum and Dad, who are extremely hard working and both build their own successful businesses from scratch.
-Both in different industries (my Mum is a paediatrician and my Dad an art historian), but from an early age, I was surrounded by people who had an immense love for their family and a passion for work and combined both with ease.
+Both in different industries (my Mum is a pediatrician and my Dad an art historian), but from an early age, I was surrounded by people who had an immense love for their family and a passion for work and combined both with ease.
 They also both have a love for interior and design, which I grew up with, so they were very supportive and understanding when I launched my company.
 In terms of my designs, I am very much inspired by my travels around West Africa, which is reflected in all my designs.
-The colours, patterns, nature, architecture and everyday life in West Africa are so inspiring that I always come back with new ideas from my travels.
+The colors, patterns, nature, architecture and everyday life in West Africa are so inspiring that I always come back with new ideas from my travels.

 What do you enjoy most about running your own business?

 I love the creative freedom I have.
 Being able to design what I am inspired by and other people liking it and wanting it in their own home feels great.

 I also like the fact that as a business owner you have to be able to multi-task and learn about different aspects of the business.
 No day is the same.
 I have grown so much since launching the company, both as a businesswoman and personally through the challenges that I had to face and overcome.

 What lessons from your time as a journalist did you find the most useful when setting up your business?